FarronF/limerick-council-meetings/meetings/2021/10/20-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 16th June 2021.md

 on is the Council protected and Ms. Ahern advised him that we are protected and the tenant

-is protected for the duration of the lease period if the owner passes.--- 
+is protected for the duration of the lease period if the owner passes.
+---
+

 Ms. Burns asked can a commercial unit used for the scheme and Ms. Ahern advised yes, the